TRUFAMANIA

 Macroscopic characters:

-Taste: faint, little persistent, nutty
+Taste: faint, not very persistent, nutty.

 Habitat